grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### Planning the run with Shakes)

 [//]: # (Midday: day 2, run to Stilt City)
-Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory's coffee, and carrying two more tin mugs filled with coffee for Hemi and Percy, which they received gratefully.
+Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory's coffee, and carrying two more tin mugs for Hemi and Percy, which they received gratefully.

-"Here's what we're thinking Captain Shakes," said Percy, "we're well fucking into Consolidated States' waters now.
+"Here's what we're thinking, Captain Shakes," said Percy.
+"We're well fucking into Consolidated States' waters now.
 I think trouble from them is unlikely."

 Shakes nodded.

-Percy placed a steel straight-edge dappled with rust patches down on the chart which showed their proposed course in a hashed line of grease-pencil marks.
+Percy placed a steel straight-edge dappled with rust patches down on the chart, which showed their proposed course in a hashed line of grease-pencil marks.
 "Barring any unforeseen distractions, this is our planned course.
 We will be heading into an area that a number of Territorial Authorities claim control over."

 Shakes reached into his denim vest and withdrew a small pencil and a notebook covered with black and smudged fingerprints.
 He began to scratch down notes in a fast, unreadable scribble.

-"That's unfortunate, but fucking unavoidable since we're heading for the mainland port of Stilt City," said Percy.
+"That's unfortunate, but fucking unavoidable, since we're heading for the mainland port of Stilt City," said Percy.

 "...The locals do not call it that," put in Hemi.

 [//]: # (Stilt City is a white-people name for a city with a large indigenous population.
 The moniker fits so well that no matter what effort the natives of the city put in to have their city addressed by its actual name, the rest of the world can not help but know it by anything other than Stilt City.
 This, of course, leaves the city vague and unspecified as a city in the real world in this story.
 It also has a pleasant dream-like quality.)

 Percy waved him off.
 "We estimate it will take three or four days and nights to get there.
-That's running slow and deep during the day, and fast on the surface at night with all things fuckin' nominal."
+That's running slow and deep during the day, and fast on the surface at night, with all things fuckin' nominal."

 [//]: # (What does nominal mean?
 Who knows.
 Could mean anything really.
 Look it up.)